-4. Environmentally Innovative: Environmentally innovative projects include those that demonstrate new and/or innovative approaches to delivering services or managing water resources in a more sustainable way.
-Examples include: Total integrated water resources management planning likely to result in a capital project Utility sustainability plan consistent with EPA's sustainability policy Greenhouse gas inventory or mitigation plan and submission of a GHG inventory to a registry as long as it is being done for an SRF eligible facility Planning activities by a POTW to prepare for adaption to the long-term effects of climate change and/or extreme weather Construction of US Building Council LEED certified buildings, or renovation of an existing building on POTW facilities Decentralized wastewater treatment solutions to existing deficient or failing onsite wastewater systems Constructed wetlands projects used for municipal wastewater treatment, polishing, and/or effluent disposal Projects that result from total/integrated water resource management planning consistent with the decision criteria for environmentally innovative projects and that are CWSRF eligible Projects that facilitate adaptation of POTWs to climate change identified by a carbon footprint assessment or climate adaption study POTW upgrades or retrofits that remove phosphorus for beneficial use, such as biofuel production with algae Projects that significantly reduce or eliminate the use of chemicals in wastewater treatment Treatment technologies that significantly reduce the volume of residuals, generation of residuals, or lower the amount of chemicals in the residuals Educational activities and demonstration projects for water or energy efficiency Projects that achieve the goals/objectives of utility asset management plans Sub-surface land application of effluent and other means for groundwater recharge, such as spray irrigation and overland flow 10 pts. each/50 pts. maximum I. Projec t Readiness 1.
+Environmentally Innovative: Environmentally innovative projects include those that demonstrate new and/or innovative approaches to delivering services or managing water resources in a more sustainable way.
+Examples include: Total integrated water resources management planning likely to result in a capital project Utility sustainability plan consistent with EPA's sustainability policy Greenhouse gas inventory or mitigation plan and submission of a GHG inventory to a registry if it is being done for an SRF eligible facility Planning activities by a POTW to prepare for adaption to the long-term effects of climate change and/or extreme weather Construction of US Building Council LEED certified buildings, or renovation of an existing building on POTW facilities Decentralized wastewater treatment solutions to existing deficient or failing onsite wastewater systems by constructing a new system or replacing deficient system.
+10 4.
+Constructed wetlands projects used for municipal wastewater treatment, polishing, and/or effluent disposal 10 pts. each/50 pts.
+7. Projects that result from total/integrated water resource management maximum planning consistent with the decision criteria for environmentally innovative projects and that are CWSRF eligible Projects that facilitate adaptation of POTWs to climate change identified by a carbon footprint assessment or climate adaption study POTW upgrades or retrofits that remove phosphorus for beneficial use, such as biofuel production with algae Projects that significantly reduce or eliminate the use of chemicals in wastewater treatment Treatment technologies that significantly reduce the volume of residuals, generation of residuals, or lower the amount of chemicals in the residuals Educational activities and demonstration projects for water or energy efficiency Projects that achieve the goals/objectives of utility asset manage plans Sub-surface land application of effluent and other means for groundwater recharge, such as spray irrigation and overland flow I. Projec t Readiness 1.
 Borrower has submitted complete technical plans and specifications to the Division of Water; and 2.
-Borrower has conducted a full environmental review for all components of the project or has completed the cross-cutter scoping process (including eClearinghouse, US Fish and Wildlife service, National Resource Conservation Service, and US Army Corps of Engineers reviews); and 30 3.
+Borrower has conducted a full environmental review for all components of the project or has completed the crosscutter scoping process (including eClearinghouse, US Fish and Wildlife service, National Resource Conservation Service, State Historic Preservation Office, and US Army Corps of Engineers reviews); and 30 3.
 Borrower has received funding commitments from other funding sources, where applicable

-\Denotes that a business case may be required.
+^{}Denotes that a business case may be required.